caendesilva/hyde-end-to-end-tests/stubs/_posts/markdown-images.md

 ---
-title: My New Post
+title: Markdown with Images
-description: A short description used in previews and SEO
+description: Contains more Markdown types, and a featured image
 category: blog
 author: Mr. Hyde
 date: 2022-04-12 17:55